 Progress Report: The recipient must provide the Foundation with an annual progress report (template provided) identifying progress towards the aims of the proposal.
 Failure to submit required reports by the deadline may result in penalties, including funding delays and/or grant cancellation.
-Progress reports will be due in April 2020 and April 2021.
+Progress reports will be due in March 2021 and March 2022.

-Final Report: At the close of the award term, the recipient must provide the Foundation with a final report (template provided) describing completion of applicable deliverables.
+Final Report: At the close of the award term, the recipient must provide the Foundation with a final report (template provided) describing completion of deliverables.
 In addition, the final report must contain a final financial reconciliation indicating how funds were allocated and whether any unexpended funds remain.
-Final reports will be due in September 2021.
+Final reports will be due in September 2022.

 Award Evaluations: In an effort to help the Foundation track the outcomes and impact of all awards, recipients may be asked to complete periodic online evaluations for up to 5 years after the award end date.
-This information will be vital to help improve and modify the existing award structure for future recipients.
+This information is vital to improve and modify the existing award structure for future recipients.